erlend-sh/learndiscourse/_en/developers/forum-import/archive-an-old-forum-in-place-to-start-a-new-discourse-forum.md

 ---
-title: Archive an old forum "in place" to start a new Discourse forum
+title: 'Archive an old forum "in place" to start a new Discourse forum'
 weight: 280
 ---